jyeungtin/jyeungtin.github.io/_pages/about.md

 Hi there, my name is Justin Yeung!

-🎓 I graduated BSc Communication Science from the University of Amsterdam and I am an upcoming MSc Social Data Science student at the Oxford Internet Institute, University of Oxford.
+🎓 I graduated BSc Communication Science from the University of Amsterdam and I am currently a MSc Social Data Science student at the Oxford Internet Institute, University of Oxford.

-🔬 My research interest mainly lies within (the subdomains of) computational social science with an infusion of digital humanities and migration studies.
+🔬 My research interest mainly lies within (the subdomains of) network science, digital humanities and communication science.

 🎙️ I am the podcast host of [Voyage of Digitality](https://podcasts.apple.com/us/podcast/the-voyage-of-digitality-and-internet/id1648982414).